joorgelm/jeto/README.md

-# Jeto: powerful Java OCR Rest API
+# Jeto: Java OCR Rest API

 ## What is it?